Everything starts from goals. And setting SMART goals in marketing is a great way to get started.

 Setting goals is the easy part.
 Determining whether you can actually accomplish what you’ve set before you is another story.
 You certainly don’t want to set goals that are so steep you’ll never accomplish them, or are so easy that they weren’t worth setting in the first place.

-Figuring out whether your goals are attainable can essentially be determined through data.
+Use data to figure out whether your goals are attainable.
 If you’re shooting for a 10% increase in subscribers and subscriptions have been steadily increasing by 6% over the last 3 months, getting to 10% with some additional efforts and new strategic direction is most likely attainable.

 On the flip side, maybe that goal is too easily reached or the gap is too large.
 When you’re working through the Attainable step in the SMART goals framework, you want to evaluate the possibility of accomplishing what you set out to do and ensure you’ve set challenging, yet attainable, goals.